 Relief from Migraines through Upper Cervical Chiropractic Care

 A study involved 101 migraine patients who all had misalignments in the bones of their upper neck.
 They all received unique, personalized adjustments from an upper cervical chiropractor.
 The outcome showed the effectiveness of natural remedies such as upper cervical chiropractic care in resolving conditions such as migraines.
-Every one of the participants saw a notable improvement in their migraines, with some even reporting a complete resolution of their symptoms.
+Every participant saw a notable improvement in their migraines, with some even reporting a complete resolution of their symptoms.

 Here at Upper Cervical of Monmouth, we use a similar technique to the one used in the study mentioned above.
-We apply a gentle and precise method to encourage the bones of the upper neck to realign naturally.
+As part of the Monmouth, NJ upper cervical chiropractic care we provide, we apply a gentle and precise method to encourage the bones of the upper neck to realign naturally.
 This natural way is also more effective and gives a long-lasting solution for migraines.
 Many of our patients share positive feedback similar to those in the study after just a couple of adjustments.
 If you are looking for a professional migraine chiropractor in NJ, please go ahead and call us.
 We are more than happy to help you regain a better, pain-free quality of life.